fernandollisboa/blogpost-roo/BLOGPOST.md

   # ["001", "March", Sun, 03 Mar 2013, 5]
   # ["000", "Zero", Thu, 02 Feb 2012, 0]
 ```
-This allow us to use the whole array to build our Bull objects, it is only a matter of knowing which column represents which data, but is important to note that even though you might know what der the column number/letter on the excel file is, the array persists as an ruby object, so it applies ruby logic, as such the index starts at 0, so be careful!
+This allow us to use the whole array to build our Bull objects, it is only a matter of knowing which column represents which data, but is important to note that even though you might know what the column number/letter on the excel file is, the array exists as an ruby object, so it applies ruby logic, as such the index starts at 0, so be careful!

-If we know where the information we want is, we can access it directly using .cell(row, column), this method uses the excel numeration for row and columns, as such it starts on 1, it can also be accessed using letters, but only the column value can be used a such, in this case there is also a shorthand as you'll se below, but we do not think its good practice to use it
+If we know where the information we want is, we can also access it directly using *.cell(row, column)*, this method uses the excel numeration for row and columns, as such it starts on 1, it can also be accessed using letters, but only the column value can be used a such, in this case there is also a shorthand as you'll se below, but we do not think its good practice to use it.

 ```rb
 # Using only numbers